On compact K\"ahler manifold with strongly pseudo-effective tangent bundle: Fundamental group of manifolds with strongly psef tangent bundle

 If the surface is not a ruled surface, the line bundle $K_X$ is nef. $T_X$ is strongly psef implies that $-K_X$ is psef.
 In particular, $c_1(X)=0$.
-By Beauville-Bogomolov decomposition theorem, up to finite cover, the surface is either a complex torus of dimension two or a direct sum of the torus of dimension 1.
+By the Beauville-Bogomolov decomposition theorem, up to finite cover, the surface is either a complex torus of dimension two or a direct sum of the torus of dimension 1.
 Both cases contradict the dimension of the Albanese torus.

 By Theorem 1.5 of \cite{HIM}, for a ruled surface over the elliptic curve, the tangent bundle is strongly psef.
 In fact, we can give a complete list of classifications in this case.
-In particular, up to a finite \'etale cover, the Albanese morphism is isotrivial.
+In particular, the Albanese morphism is locally isotrivial up to a finite \'etale cover.

-In fact, we can hope for some stronger structural results to behold.
-Let $X$ be a compact Kähler manifold with strongly psef tangent bundle.
-Then the universal cover of $X$ is hoped to be a product of $\C^q$ and $F$ where $q=\tilde{q}(X)$ and $F$ is a rational connected compact manifold with strongly psef tangent bundle with big anticanonical line bundle. \begin{myrem} {\em Notice that the K\"ahler condition is not necessarily in the definition of strongly psef vector bundle and strongly psef torsion-free sheaf.
+In fact, we can hope for some stronger structural results to be hold.
+Let $X$ be a compact Kähler manifold with a strongly psef tangent bundle.
+Then the universal cover of $X$ is hoped to be a product of $\C^q$ and $F$ where $q=\tilde{q}(X)$ and $F$ is a rational connected compact manifold with a strongly psef tangent bundle with a big anticanonical line bundle. \begin{myrem} {\em Notice that the K\"ahler condition is not necessarily in the definition of strongly psef vector bundle and strongly psef torsion-free sheaf.
 The usual algebraic properties of strongly psef vector bundles (resp. torsion-free sheaves) hold over arbitrary compact complex manifolds.
-Of course, one main technical tool (Serge currents) is unclear to be held over arbitrary compact complex manifolds by lack of Stokes formula (which is the reason we always suppose the manifold to be Kähler in \cite{Wu20}). } \end{myrem} Thus one can ask whether we have the same list of compact complex manifolds with strongly psef tangent bundle without assuming the Kähler condition.
+Of course, one main technical tool (Serge currents) is unclear to be held over arbitrary compact complex manifolds by lack of Stokes formula (which is the reason we always suppose the manifold to be Kähler in \cite{Wu20}). } \end{myrem} Thus one can ask whether we have the same list of compact complex manifolds with strongly psef tangent bundles without assuming the Kähler condition.
 In general, this is false, as shown in the case of a quasi-homogeneous manifold.
 Let us recall some basic definitions. \begin{mydef}(Quasi-homogeneous manifold)